Jason Reeves (songwriter): Songs Are Silent Films

 Reeves released his new full-length album called Songs Are Silent Films on June 12, later than expected, on all digital retailers.
 He again worked with Nashville Producer, Adam Smith, on many of the tracks.
 Through pledgemusic.com, Jason asked fans to pledge to support the production of his new album, after being dropped by the Major Label.
 Pledgers get access to updates about the album as well as some of the songs to be released on the album.

 “There's a little bit of everything on it," Reeves said about the new record.
 "It goes from really stripped-down acoustic to full band.
 There's a couple things on there that I’ve never tried before, but for the most part it's a return to the way I have been doing it all along – just the acoustic, organic feel."

 The first song from the album is called "Back With Me" and was released on March 27 along with a video on YouTube, which was directed by Reeves.

 The second promotional released song from Songs Are Silent Films is "You're My Best Friend" and was released on April 17.

 The first official single is called "More In Love With You" and features Nelly Joy, who formerly recorded under her real name Danelle Leverett as one-half of the JaneDear girls.

 High Dive Heart

 Reeves released the single "Vintage" on April 21, 2015, from his newest project High Dive Heart, a pop duo consisting of himself and Nelly Joy, who formerly recorded under her real name Danelle Leverett in the group the JaneDear girls.
 On July 17, 2015, High Dive Heart released their first EP: Sonic Graffiti – EP.

 Personal life

 Reeves is mainly interested in the arts and besides music is into writing, photography and illustration.
 He has done the artwork for his own albums and is passionate about taking photos.
 After years of living in Los Angeles, Reeves currently resides in Nashville, Tennessee.
-Jason is married to fellow singer-songwriter Danelle Leverett, also known as Nelly Joy.
-Both were in the country band, Gone West, which disbanded in August 2020.
+He married his musical collaborator Nelly Joy.